Actavis: 1990s

 Throughout its history, Actavis has expanded both organically and as the result of strategic acquisitions.
 In 1993, Actavis, then Watson, announced its initial public offering (IPO) of shares of common stock.
 The company was initially listed on the NASDAQ under the ticker symbol WATS.
 The company moved to the New York Stock Exchange (NYSE) in 1997, and began trading under the symbol WPI.

 2000 to 2009

 In 2000, the company acquired Schein Pharmaceutical Inc, an acquisition that more than doubled the company's size.
 In that same year, the group reported revenues in excess of $1 billion.
-In the fall of 2006, it acquired Andrx Corporation, a Fort Lauderdale, FL–based pharmaceutical company, making it the third largest specialty pharmaceutical company based on total prescriptions dispensed.
+In the fall of 2006, it acquired Andrx Corporation, a Fort Lauderdale, Florida–based pharmaceutical company founded by Alan Cohen, making it the third largest specialty pharmaceutical company based on total prescriptions dispensed.
 In 2007, Dr. Allen Chao retired as President and Chief Executive Officer (CEO) and was succeeded by Paul M. Bisaro.
 The company's international presence began with the acquisition of the Arrow Group in 2009, providing the company with commercial presence in more than 20 international markets.
 As a result of the Arrow acquisition, the company also acquired the biopharmaceutical development organization Eden Biodesign in Liverpool, UK.